Sophistt/Small_Projects/city_prediction/README.md

-# Template of basic NN training
+# City Prediction

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)
 ![Build Passing](https://img.shields.io/appveyor/ci/gruntjs/grunt)

-> A template for basic neural network training to begin a small project quickly.
+> A project utilze data of city to test pytorch template.
-Here are a class of Neural Network used for defining the model, a `params.py` file consists of parameters for training and a `main.py` file to begin to train evaluate the model.
+Here are a class of Neural Network used for defining the model, a `params.py` file consists of parameters for training, a `main.py` file to begin to train evaluate the model, a `data.py` to create data pipeline from `train.txt` and `eval.txt` and a `tool.py` for visualization of the training process.

 ## Table of Contents